nymtech/docs/content/quickstart/run-a-crypto-wallet.md

 After building the Nym platform code, initialize the SOCKS5 proxy:

-`./target/release/nym-socks5-client init --id nym-testnet-sphinx-socks --provider C7cown6dYCLZpLiMFC1PaBmhvLvmJmLDJGeRTbPD45bX.CRNfBGFApq1pobU72fUwym6RCucdaudJ2H2rPWJqPPAB@D6YaMzLSY7mANtSQRKXsmMZpqgqiVkeiagKM4V4oFPFr`.
+`./target/release/nym-socks5-client init --id nym-testnet-sphinx-socks --provider C7cown6dYCLZpLiMFC1PaBmhvLvmJmLDJGeRTbPD45bX.CRNfBGFApq1pobU72fUwym6RCucdaudJ2H2rPWJqPPAB@D6YaMzLSY7mANtSQRKXsmMZpqgqiVkeiagKM4V4oFPFr --gateway D6YaMzLSY7mANtSQRKXsmMZpqgqiVkeiagKM4V4oFPFr`.

 The `--provider` field needs to be filled with the Nym address of a SphinxSocks provider that can make network requests on your behalf.
 The one above is the inital Nym one, but you can run your own if you want.